Iceberg armadas not the cause of North Atlantic cooling

-A team of researchers from Cardiff University's School of Earth and Ocean Sciences used a sediment core retrieved from the North East Atlantic, just south of Iceland, to construct records of changing surface ocean temperature and the movement of iceberg debris over the last 400 thousand years.
+A team of researchers from Cardiff University's School of Earth and Environmental Sciences used a sediment core retrieved from the North East Atlantic, just south of Iceland, to construct records of changing surface ocean temperature and the movement of iceberg debris over the last 400 thousand years.
 "We found many examples of abrupt cooling events and many of these were paired with an increase in iceberg activity," said Dr Stephen Barker, who led the study.
 "However, crucially we found that in the majority of cases, icebergs appeared after cooling had occurred, meaning that icebergs arrived too late to have triggered cooling at this site - though may have have enhanced or prolonged these cold conditions.

 "In fact our findings imply that abrupt cooling events were preceded by intervals of more gradual cooling, suggesting that the descent into colder conditions should be considered as a non-linear response to a more gradual change across the North Atlantic.